Quantum Advantage from One-Way Functions: Introduction

 \subsection{Our Results}

-In this paper, we answer the second question affirmatively.
-We demonstrate inefficiently-verifiable quantum advantage with several basic assumptions, specifically based on only the existence of OWFs.
-To our knowledge, this is the first time that quantum advantage is shown based only on OWFs.
-More precisely, we construct what we call {\it inefficient-verifier proofs of quantumness} (IV-PoQ) from statistically-hiding and computationally-binding classical bit commitments.
+In this paper, we answer the above open problem affirmatively.
+We demonstrate inefficiently-verifiable quantum advantage based on several fundamental assumptions, specifically relying solely on the existence of OWFs.

+Because OWFs are necessary for almost all classical cryptographic primitives, our findings yield the following surprising implication.

+Let us explain our results more precisely.
+We construct what we call {\it inefficient-verifier proofs of quantumness} (IV-PoQ) from statistically-hiding and computationally-binding classical bit commitments.
 IV-PoQ is an interactive protocol between a verifier and a QPT prover, which is divided into two phases.
 In the first phase, the verifier is PPT, and it interacts with the QPT prover over a classical channel.
 In the second phase, the verifier becomes inefficient, and makes the decision based on the transcript of the first phase.\footnote{The inefficient verifier could also take the efficient verifier's secret information as input in addition to the transcript.
 However, without loss of generality, we can assume that the inefficient verifier takes only the transcript as input, because we can always modify the protocol of the first phase in such a way that the efficient verifier sends its secret information to the prover at the end of the first phase.} If the QPT prover is honest, the inefficient verifier accepts with high probability, but for any PPT malicious prover, the inefficient verifier accepts with only small probability.
-The new notion of IV-PoQ captures both the standard PoQ and inefficiently-verifiable quantum advantage (including search problems that exhibit quantum advantage).
+The new notion of IV-PoQ captures both the standard PoQ and inefficiently-verifiable quantum advantage (including inefficiently-verifiable search problems).

 Our main result is the following: \begin{theorem} $(k+6)$-round IV-PoQ exist if statistically-hiding and computationally-binding classical bit commitments with $k$-round commit phase exist. \end{theorem} A proof of \cref{thm:PoQ_from_Com} is given in \cref{sec:construction}.
 Note that we actually need the statistical hiding property only for the honest receiver, because the receiver corresponds to the verifier.
 Moreover, note that in our construction, the inefficient verifier in the second phase is enough to be a classical deterministic polynomial-time algorithm that queries the $\mathbf{NP}$ oracle.
 (See \cref{sec:powerofV2}.)